martyav/learn-haskell/README.md

    ```

 3. Back in your CLI, type `ghc <filename.hs>`.
 This command generates a Haskell executable.

+   > **Note**
+   >
+   > Older docs may recommend running `ghc -o <filename.hs>` instead.
+This is not necessary, unless you want the executable to have a different name than the source file.
+See the [official flag reference](https://ghc.readthedocs.io/en/8.0.1/flags.html).

 4. Run the executable you just created.
 It should have the same name as your new file, but with an *.exe* extension instead of *.hs*.
 You will see the following text print to screen.

     ```PlainText